-Between 16 February and 30 March 2012, the Cloud, Aerosol, Radiative forcing, and Dynamics EXperiment (CARDEX) was conducted on Hanimaadhoo Island, Maldives (Fig. 1), led by scientists from Scripps Institution of Oceanography in San Diego, California and 5 including collaborators from the Desert Research Institute in Reno, Nevada; Stockholm University in Stockholm, Sweden; Max Planck Institute for Chemistry in Mainz, Germany; and Argonne National Lab in Argonne, Illinois.
-The Maldives Climate Observatory at Hanimaadhoo (MCOH) has been making continuous measurements of aerosol, radiation, and meteorological parameters on Hanimaadhoo Island since October 2004 (Ramana and Ra-10 manathan, 2006).
-During the CARDEX campaign, measurements from small aircraft were supplemented with the continuous ground measurements at MCOH, including additional instruments exclusive to the CARDEX period: a mini-micropulse lidar (MPL) to measure cloud base height, boundary layer height, and the altitude of elevated aerosol plumes; a fast response water vapor sensor and gust probe (identical to those on the aircraft) to mea-15 sure turbulent kinetic energy and latent energy fluxes; and a microwave radiometer (MWR) to measure total-column precipitable water vapor and cloud liquid water path.
-CARDEX was designed to observe the atmosphere at the end of the so-called dry season (winhighly-polluted Indian subcontinent with little wet removal due to rainfall.
+Between 16 February and 30 March 2012, the Cloud, Aerosol, Radiative forcing, and Dynamics Experiment (CARDEX) was conducted on Hanimaadhoo Island, Maldives (Fig. 1), led by scientists from Scripps Institution of Oceanography in San Diego, California and including collaborators from the Desert Research Institute in Reno, Nevada; Stockholm University in Stockholm, Sweden; Max Planck Institute for Chemistry in Mainz, Germany; and Argonne National Lab in Argonne, Illinois.
+The Maldives Climate Observatory at Hanimaadhoo (MCOH) has been making continuous measurements of aerosol, radiation, and meteorological parameters on Hanimaadhoo Island since October 2004 (Ramana and Ramanathan, 2006).
+During the CARDEX campaign, measurements from small aircraft were supplemented with the continuous ground measurements at MCOH, including additional instruments exclusive to the CARDEX period: a mini-micropulse lidar (MPL) to measure cloud base height, boundary layer height, and the altitude of elevated aerosol plumes; a fast response water vapor sensor and gust probe (identical to those on the aircraft) to measure turbulent kinetic energy and latent energy fluxes; and a microwave radiometer (MWR) to measure total-column precipitable water vapor and cloud liquid water path.
+CARDEX was designed to observe the atmosphere at the end of the so-called dry season (winter monsoon), a time when atmospheric flow over the Maldives is predominantly from the highly-polluted Indian subcontinent with little wet removal due to rainfall.
 As the atmosphere is heavily influenced by anthropogenic pollution during this dry season, the data presented here are valuable to a broader understanding of potential aerosol effects on atmospheric conditions.